Clone trooper: Commander Thire

-Following the initiation of Order 66 and the subsequent confrontation between Yoda and Emperor Palpatine in 19 BBY, Thire and his troopers were ordered to hunt the Jedi Master.
+Following the initiation of Order 66 and the subsequent confrontation between Yoda and Darth Sidious in 19 BBY, Thire and his troopers were ordered to hunt the Jedi Master.
 The failure to locate his body convinced Mas Amedda that Yoda was still alive, leading the Emperor to order Thire to resume the search.
 However, Yoda succeeded in escaping from Coruscant with the aid of Senator Bail Organa.
-Thire later accompanied Palpatine to Mustafar to recover the critically wounded Darth Vader.
+Thire later accompanied Sidious to Mustafar to recover the critically wounded Darth Vader.